dukelin95/vqa_pytorch/README.md

 |    preprocess-vocab.py -- preprocess the tokens for vocab with an lstm, creates vocabulary for attention (vocab.json)
 |    train.py -- trains the model, can retrain from another model by setting parameters in file
 |    utils.py -- utility functions (getting transform, paths, accuracy)
-|    demo.ipynb -- demo model with batch normalization and 50% dropout
+|    demo.ipynb -- demo model with batch normalization and 50% dropout, randomly view 1 of 3 preset images and questions through network
 |    graph_attention_QA.ipynb -- notebook used to view images, questions, network outputs, and glimpse maps
 ```